Most Viewed

 through all.
 If it is too much broken into details, it becomes a thing

-of shreds and patches.
+of shreds an

 So petty accessories must be avoided, that the larger outline of the